marcospassos/java-php-serializer/README.md

 > **A word of notice**
 >
 > This library does not provide any mechanism for creating a communication
 > channel between Java and PHP.
-For such purpose consider using [Soluble Java][soluble-java].
+For such purpose, consider using [Soluble Java][soluble-java].

 ## Use case